tkiraly/spec/spec.md

 ### 21.3 Revision 1.0.2

-- Extracted section 7 "Physical layer" that will now be a separated document "LoRaWAN Regional Parameters"
+- Extracted section 7 "Physical layer" that will now be a separated document "LoRaWAN Regional physical layers definition"
 - corrected the ADR_backoff  sequence description (ADR_ACK_LIMT was written instead of ADR_ACK_DELAY) paragraph 4.3.1.1
 - Corrected a formatting issue in the title of section 18.2 (previously section 19.2 in the 1.0.1 version)
 - Added the DlChannelRec MAC command, this command is used to modify the frequency at which an end-device expects a downlink.
 - Added the Tx ParamSetupRec MAC command.
 This command enables to remotely modify the maximum TX dwell time and the maximum  radio transmit power of a device in certain regions
 - Added the ability for the end-device to process several ADRreq commands in a single block in 5.2
 - Clarified AppKey definition

+### 21.4 Revision 1.0.3

+- Imported the classB chapter from the LoRaWAN1.1 specification
+- Added the DeviceTimeReq/Ans MAC command in the classA chapter, those commands are required for the classB beacon acquisition, the MAC commands BeaconTimingReq/Ans are deprecated.
+- Corrected incorrect GPS epoch references
+- Corrected various typos

 ## 22 Glossary